-When you register an extension (be it either Docker Extension or Custom Science or Generic Extractor), it is not published.
-A non-published component can be used without limitations but it is not offered in the KBC UI.
-This means that it can only be used by directly visiting a link with the specific component ID or via the API.
+When you register an extension (a Docker extension, Custom Science extension, and Generic Extractor), it is not published.
+A non-published component can be used without limitations, but it is not offered in the KBC UI.
+It can only be used by directly visiting a link with the specific component ID or via the API.
 Unpublished components are also not part of the Public Component list.
 An existing configuration of a non-public component is accessible the same way as a configuration of any other component.

-To publish an application, you have to request application approval from Keboola.
-This is done in Keboola Developer portal by requesting approval from the application list.
-A member of our staff will review your application and publish the application or contact you with the required changes.
+Before your application can be published, it must be approved by Keboola.
+Request the approval from the application list in the Keboola Developer portal.
+A member of our staff will review your application and either publish it or contact you with the required changes.

 The goal of the application review is to maintain reasonable end-user experience and application reliability.
-Before applying for application registration, make sure that the same application does not exist yet.
-If a similar application exists (e.g. an extractor for the same service), make sure that application description clearly states the differences.
-During application review, the following best practices are checked:
+Before applying for application registration, make sure that the same application does not exist already.
+If there is a similar one (e.g., an extractor for the same service), clearly state the differences in the new application’s description.
+During our application review, the best practices in the next sections are followed.

 propertyOrderto explicitly define the order of the fields in the form.

 titlewithout a colon, period, etc.

 descriptionto provide an explanatory sentence if needed.